luruk-hai/pushwave-client/README.md

 ![PushWave flow](docs/assets/flow.png)
 # pushwave-client (alpha)

 PushWave is a lightweight Expo-first SDK to get push notifications running without building your own backend or wrestling with native setup.
 It fetches the Expo push token and prepares app attestation (Android Play Integrity / iOS DeviceCheck) so you can secure delivery.
-The SaaS dashboard (scheduling, targeting, templates, cron-like sends) is coming soon. **Consider this an early-stage project**.
+The SaaS dashboard is now live at https://pushwave.dev/ in to create audiences, templates, and scheduled sends. **Consider this an early-stage project**.

 ---